 Dassault Systèmes, the French software firm that is hosting the conference, in part to promote its 3D Experience platform, invited He, Huawei’s VP global ecosystem and business development cloud business, to speak to a packed room of manufacturing executives—dangling before attendees the chance to play with the firm’s software.
-He spoke in Mandarin, and Dassault provided simultaneous translation into several other languages.

 The public cloud will have a deep penetration rate in China, He said.
 And apart from public cloud services, “custodian” cloud services will help meet “different needs at different levels, he added.

 Huawei is eager to spread its understanding of manufacturing digitization, He said, noting that that it can be summarized as “real time, on demand, all online, DIY and social,” or ROADS.

 “This is the target we hope to reach at the end of the day.”

 To that end, Huawei worked with Dassault to establish “a fully digitized plant” that connects IT, design and manufacturing operations, for starters, He said.

 Now the company is working to duplicate its new quality standards at all of its partners in the supply chain.

 Already, the “digital fusion of design and manufacturing” has greatly shortened the trial production and verification period at Huawei, he added.

 Helping frontrunners work to evangelize cloud technology up and down the product value chain are digital twins.